DrKembhavi-s/DrKembhavi-s.github.io/categories.md

 ---

----

----

 ## 🌍 Geopolitics and Economy

 How global economic forces, supply chains, geopolitical conflicts, and commodity markets shape the conditions of Ayurvedic practice — examining the invisible threads connecting a 21-mile strait in the Persian Gulf to the pharmacy shelf.

-{% assign geo_posts = site.posts | where_exp: "post", "post.categories contains 'Geopolitics and Economy'" %}
+{% assign geo_posts = site.posts | where_exp: "post", "post.categories contains 'Geopolitics-and-Economy'" %}

 {% if geo_posts.size > 0 %}